borksh/bork/docs/how_to_write_an_assertion_type.md

 types/file.sh status path/to/targetfile path/from/sourcefile
 ```

 When called with `status`, the assertion script should determine if the assertion is met, and return a code to indicate the current status of the assertion.
-It _may_ echo messages to STDOUT indicating guidance to the user indicating any problems or warnings.
+It _may_ print messages to STDOUT (using `tell`, see below) indicating guidance to the user indicating any problems or warnings.

 Example: checks that targetfile exists, has the same md5 sum as sourcefile.